MrunmaiWadgaonkar/Movie_Recommendation_System/README.md

 ## Movie_Recommendation_System

+# Team Member: Mrunmai Wadgaonkar
+# Reg No: 2023bit049
+# Roll No: I46

 # 📌 Overview

 This project is a **Movie Recommendation System** that suggests similar movies based on metadata such as genres, keywords, cast, and movie overview.